-I was raised in a Christian home.
-My parents were heavily involved as ministry volunteers, so we weren’t just at church every week, we were there for every single service from 8 a.m.-noon every Sunday.
-And we attended every church event: Bible studies, dinners, worship concerts, family nights, fundraisers, retreats, service projects, mission trips…EVERYTHING.
+Wandering away from the faith was unthinkable in my Christian household.
+My parents were heavily involved as ministry volunteers, so we weren’t just at church every week.
+We were there for every single service every Sunday.
+And we attended every church event: Bible studies, dinners, concerts, family nights, fundraisers, retreats, service projects, mission trips.
+Everything!

-When I was a young teenager, not only was I involved in the church youth group and confirmation classes, I also started a Young Life club in our hometown because my parents were involved in the organization and wanted to bring it locally.
+As a young teenager, I was active in the church youth group and confirmation classes.
+Plus, I started a Young Life club in our hometown.

-But, like many kids, somewhere along the way I started to have doubts about my faith and religion in general.
-I had deep questions that no one had good answers for.
-I felt constrained by the super-strict rules my parents set for our “Christian home.”
-I witnessed church politics that were divisive and ugly.
+But like many kids, I eventually had doubts about my faith and religion in general.
+I had deep questions that no one could answer.
+I felt constrained by my parents’ super-strict rules.
+Plus, I witnessed church politics that were divisive and ugly.
 I experienced hypocrisy and betrayal by church leaders who were supposed to be role models.
-I felt like Christianity was more focused on rules, judgment and external appearances than love.
+Christianity seemed more focused on rules, judgment, and external appearances than love.

-I told my parents I was “over it” and quit going to youth group and Young Life.
+I told my parents I was “over it” and quit attending youth group and Young Life.
 I spouted my disdain for the Christian institution with fierce vehemence.
-Every Sunday became an epic argument about going to church with them, and I usually ended up sitting in the back row reading a People magazine in order to keep from being grounded for not going at all.
+Every Sunday became an epic argument about going to church.
+I usually sat in the back row reading a People magazine to keep from being grounded for not going at all.

 I was devastated, but thankfully my mom was there.
 And she reminded me that God was there too.
-She set up post by my daughter’s bassinet, keeping one hand on my baby’s tiny leg as she prayed.
-The nurses told us that my daughter’s vital signs improved dramatically when my mom laid praying hands on her, and my mom gently invited me to try.
+She set up post by my daughter’s bassinet, keeping one hand on her tiny leg as she prayed.
+The nurses told us my baby’s vital signs improved dramatically when my mom laid praying hands on her, and my mom gently invited me to try.

-It had been a long time since I’d prayed or reached out to God, but that moment when I opened my heart again I felt like I was coming back home to something I already knew.
-I was filled with hope, peace and comfort that were beyond my understanding, but I knew at that moment my true faith journey was beginning.
+It had been a long time since I’d prayed or reached out to God.
+But when I opened my heart again, I felt like I was coming back home to something I already knew.
+Hope, peace, and comfort beyond my understanding filled me.
+I knew at that moment my true faith journey was beginning.
 For real, this time.

-My daughter is now 23 years old, a healthy, vibrant young woman with a thriving faith that’s also taken the scenic route through dark valleys and dry deserts.
-As her mom—and mother of two other sons and stepmother of another son and daughter—I’ve discovered that my kids are each on their own unique path on God’s time frame, not mine.
-Despite being raised in our Christian home (albeit a highly imperfect, slightly dysfunctional one), their experiences, behaviors, beliefs and life stories have been vastly different from one another.
-But I believe they will each ultimately find their way to embracing a faith of their own.
-I just need to keep reminding myself of this.
+My daughter is now a healthy, vibrant young woman.
+Her thriving faith has also taken the scenic route through dark valleys and dry deserts.
+As her mom—and the mother and stepmother of other young adults—I’ve discovered that my kids are each on their own unique path on God’s time frame, not mine.